-Expanded polystyrene boards are lightweight, highly resistant to moisture (but not fully water impregnable like extruded polystyrene) and durable and are expected to remain effective for several years.
+Expanded polystyrene boards are lightweight, highly resistant to moisture (but not fully water impregnable like extruded polystyrene), durable and are expected to remain effective for many years.
 Apart from their durability they have the advantage of being easy to work with.
 Refer to the data sheet link for additional information on EPS properties.

 Mineral Wool is non-hygroscopic and is carefully treated to ensure maximum water repellency.
 Additionally, it is odourless, rot-proof, does not sustain vermin and will prevent the growth of fungi, mould or bacteria.
 It contains a water repellent additive to ensure that no liquid water is able to pass through the slab and reach the existing masonry during installation and construction.

-Although the material itself is combustible, when properly installed, the insulation is protected by the cladding or any other facing materials.
-Provided that there are no elements of the insulation left exposed, EWI Slab will have no adverse effect on either the surface spread of flame rating or the fire resistance of the wall.
-On applications over two storeys, it is important that mineral wool fire breaks are installed at each floor level.
+Although the material itself is combustible, when properly installed, the EPS insulation is protected by the cladding or any other facing materials.
+Provided that there are no elements of the insulation left exposed, expanded polystyrene will have no adverse effect on either the surface spread of flame rating or the fire resistance of the wall.
+On applications over two storeys, it is important that Mineral Wool fire breaks are installed at each floor level.

-EWI Mineral Wools Slabs (such as Dual Density manufactured by Rockwool) are classified as Euroclass A1 to BS EN ISO 13501-1.
-Moreover, it can be used up to an operating temperature of 850°C. In the event of fire it will emit negligible quantities of smoke and fumes.
-The heat emission from the products is insignificant.
+EWI Mineral Wool insulation boards are classified as Euroclass A1 to BS EN ISO 13501-1.
+Moreover, this type of insulation can be used up to an operating temperature of 850°C. In the event of a fire, the Mineral Wool will emit negligible quantities of smoke and fumes.
+The heat emission from this product is insignificant.

-The advantages of Expended Polystyrene (EPS) over Mineral wool insulation are:
+Advantages of Expanded Polystyrene (EPS) over Mineral wool insulation: